IBM/continuous-delivery-go-sdk/CONTRIBUTING.md

 To provide credentials for the integration tests, copy `test/resources/.config.properties` to `test/resources/auth.js` and fill in credentials for the service(s) you wish to test.

-To run the tests in a specific test class, use the `-run` flag when invoking `mvn test`, e.g.:
+To run the tests in a specific test class, use the `-run` flag when invoking `go test`, e.g.:

 ```
 go test -run NameOfTest